 At MES there are online Mathematics courses offered in affiliation with Nebraska University.
 Classes are offered for students who were not successful in passing one of their high school Mathematics courses during the academic year.
-Classes are also offered as an option for students from standard classes who wish to join the Honors course, students will be able to perform basic operations track.
+Classes are also offered as an option for students from standard classes who wish to join the Honors track.
 Guidelines and regulations for passing these classes must be followed to guarantee a smooth transfer from one level of Mathematics to another.